RxLaboratory/RxDocs/src-dev/docs/contribute.md

 #### Via *Crowdin*

 The easiest way to help translate the tools is to create a free account on [Crowdin](https://crowdin.com/) and start contributing to the project of your choice.
 [The list of RxOT is here](https://crowdin.com/profile/duduf).
-If you don't find the project you're willing to translate, that means we're still in the process of preparing the translation files, or it's not planned for translating yet.
+If you don't find the project you're willing to translate, that means we're still in the process of preparing the translation files, or it's not planned to be translated yet.
 In any case, don't hesitate to [contact us](http://contact.rxlab.info) or join us on our [chat server](http://chat.rxlab.info) to ask for it!

 If the language you're willing to translate to is not listed yet, just ask us and we'll add it right away!